maclandrol/ARNColoc/README.md

     3. **[Optional]** Set the transcription site coefficient (**_tc_**).
 This value will be use to define transcription sites.
 A spot will be considered as transcription site if :
     <div align="center">Intensity<sub>spot</sub> > Intensity<sub>single</sub> x <em><strong>tc</strong></em></div>
 The default value is 1.5
     4. **[Optional]** Set the intensity threshold to discard any spot with intensity lower than your threshold.
 This is useful when you suspect that there are a lot of noise in your loc file.
 The intensity distribution shown when loading each loc file should be helpful in setting a threshold.
-Keep in mind that this threshold will be applied to all your input file.
+Keep in mind that this threshold will be applied to all your inputloc  files.
     5. **[Optional]** Set the pixel size (in nm).
 You can obtain this value from your microscope specs.
-In case of rectangular pixel, enter the average value of of the length and width provided by the specs.
+In case of rectangular pixel, enter the average value of the length and width provided by the specs.
     6. **[Optional]** If you need to correct for pixel shifting, check  **"Pixel shift"**, upload you shift files (see [Shift](#shift)) and select the reference for the pixel shift correction (**"Shift Ref"**).
 Two analyses will be performed.
 One with your input files and another with the corrected version.
     <p> <img src="https://cloud.githubusercontent.com/assets/5290110/8384567/de050c94-1c0f-11e5-87a4-499b00dbb55a.png" /></p>
-    7. If you have intronic signal (single mRNA are mostly expected to be found out of the nuclei), check **"Intron signal"**
+    7. If you have intronic signal (single mRNA are mostly expected to be found only out of the nuclei), check **"Intron signal"**
     8. Check **"Label Nucleus"** to label each nucleus by a number.
     9. Press **OK**.